 Also of interest is that Oxford has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Oxford in 2010 was $29,836, which is low income relative to Massachusetts, and upper middle income relative to the rest of the US.
-This equates to an annual income of $119,344 for a family of four.
+The per capita income in Oxford in 2010 was $29,162, which is low income relative to Massachusetts, and upper middle income relative to the rest of the US.
+This equates to an annual income of $116,648 for a family of four.
+However, Oxford contains both very wealthy and poor people as well.

 The people who call Oxford home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Oxford residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Oxford include Irish, Italian, English, and German.
+The greatest number of Oxford residents report their race to be White, followed by Asian.
+Important ancestries of people in Oxford include Italian, Irish, English, and Swedish.

 The most common language spoken in Oxford is English.
 Other important languages spoken here include Spanish and Portuguese.